fukamachi/mondo/README.md

 ## Features

+* Basic REPL functions
   * Complete function/macro names
   * Show an argument list
+  * Keep input history
 * Run a Lisp implementation by name and version
 * Connect to a running Swank server
+* TCP server to relay between a Swank server and editors
+  * Currently, only Vlime (Vim/Neovim) is supported

 ## Installation